brkarcher/brkarcher.github.io/shadow.md

 "I do so ever like knowing things."

 "Well," Philla stroked her chin thoughtfully. "_Personally_ it isn't much of an object to me.
-My parents and sisters will pay their taxes to the Baron of Efschaz as usual, he'll pay the King's cut to a new king, and here I am here.
+My parents and sisters will pay their taxes to the Baron of Efschaz as usual, he'll pay the king's cut to a new king, and here I am here.
 Unless the new king is particularly sensitive about the loyalties of his far-flung subjects and calls me to court to take an oath.
 There was a king who did that in the early league days, you know."

 Pellwyn laughed.
 "And look who can do even the most dreadfully boring records searches when it suddenly becomes very important."